TaigaTi/Battle-of-the-Algorithms-I/docs/competition_brief.md

 #### Food Placement
 - Food ("apples") will spawn in varying quantities and locations on the grid.
 - Multiple apples can spawn at a time.
-- There will always be a minimum 3 apples on the grid.
 - When an apple is collected, a new one will spawn in a random location.
+- There will always be exactly 3 apples on the grid, unless Sudden Death is activated.
+- During Sudden Death there will only be 1 apple on the board.

 #### Snake Collisions
 - Developers must implement collision avoidance strategies to prevent the snake from hitting walls, obstacles, or rival snakes, while prioritizing food collection.